How to Concrete in Fence Posts

 What Safety Equipment Do I Need to Concrete in Fence Posts?

-If your fence posts are made from wood, it may also be a good idea to wear gloves when handling them to prevent the possibility of getting splinters.
+If your fence posts are made from wood, it may also be a good idea to wear gloves when handling them to prevent the possibility of getting splinters, along with sturdy boots to protect your feet.

 What Materials Do I Need to Concrete in Fence Posts?

-You will need to materials in the list below to concrete in a fence post:
+You will need the materials in the list below to concrete in a fence post:

 - String